 - Latex (water-based) paint can be disposed of in two ways:

-- Drop it off at a paint recycler where it will get as second life.
-Find one near you.
+- Drop it off at a local paint recycler, where it will get as second life.

 - Dry it out by mixing in kitty litter and place it in the garbage.